It's not just your face that can give your age away, your vagina is getting older too.

 If you are on the pill, or have taken it previously, your vagina may become drier in your thirties – experts believe that because the pill stops ovulation, you might not produce as much natural lubrication at this time of the month.

-Pregnancy and childbirth can also have a massive impact on your vagina, as well as your vulva.
+Pregnancy and childbirth can also have a massive impact on your vulva.

 The uterus swells to watermelon proportions during pregnancy – some women even get varicose veins on their genitals thanks to this increase in weight.